rwsayaman/TCGA_PanCancer_Genotyping_Imputation/GenotypeImputation/README.md

 *Good Quality TCGA Germline Imputation Calls*

 If this protocol is carried out as described here, you can expect to identify a total of 838,948 autosomal chromosome variants for 10,128 unique individuals that pass the QC filters.
 After removal of palindromic SNPs and stranding to the HRC panel 680,389 correctly matched variants remain.
 These are submitted to the MIS which returns 39,127,678 SNPs for 10,128 unique individuals (Figure 2a).
-Subsequent quality control analysis and filtering based on imputation quality (R2 ≥ 0.5) and  minor allele frequency (MAF ≥ 0.005) thresholds yields 10,955,441 SNPs (Figure 2a, 2b).
+Subsequent quality control analysis and filtering based on imputation quality (R2 ≥ 0.5) and  minor allele frequency (MAF ≥ 0.005) thresholds yields 10,955,441 SNPs, see Figure 2a, 2b from (Chambwe, Sayaman et al., 2022).

 ## Troubleshooting